6989 was completed in March 1948 at Swindon Works at a cost of £9,686.

 6989 was withdrawn in June 1964 from Gloucester Horton Road shed, and sold to Woodham Brothers scrapyard on 17 July 1964 having done over 640,000 miles.
 6989 travelled to Barry scrapyard in the company of 6960 Raveningham Hall, 7F 53809 and 8f 48431 who have also been preserved.

 In 1978, the locomotive was purchased by the Wightwick Hall Restoration Group for the Quainton Railway Society who has paired it with an older Collett pattern tender as this is what it ran with for most of its life.
-It is currently under restoration at the Buckinghamshire Railway Centre.
+The price paid for the locomotive was £8,500 (plus VAT giving a total price of £9,180) after the initial asking price of £5,000 was raised due to the increase in the value of scrap metal.

 After nearly two decades the boiler was reunited with the frames in 1996.
 The engine and tender were joined together in 2008.
 In 2010 the boiler was removed and placed on a concrete pad in order to allow work on the stays to take place.
 A fire was lit in the boiler of 6989 in August 2014 and the relief valves lifted for the first time in around 50 years.